 Live Video Hosting

-Live video is a powerful tool that has become something of a cultural phenomenon in recent years.
-Apps like Facebook Live, to name one example, have made this technology mainstream.
+A live video is a powerful tool that has become something of a cultural phenomenon in recent years.
+Facebook Live, to name one example, has made this technology mainstream.
 Unlike those free consumer-grade platforms, however, professional hosting platforms can offer complete live streaming solutions suitable for professional use.
 These video hosting for business services include the ability to:

 - Stream from multiple cameras